harpreetpb61/Induction-Program/README.md

 Guru Nanak Dev Engineering College (GNDEC), Ludhiana started its Induction Programme 2025 for the new B.Tech students.
 The event was a mix of tradition, motivation, and warm welcomes for the freshers from Mechanical, Civil, Electrical, Electronics & Communication, Robotics & Artificial Intelligence.

-The day started with Shabad kirtan at Gurudwara Sahib
+The day started with Shabad kirtan at Gurudwara Sahib.

+#### 1. Granthi Ji :